tweedegolf/docker-debian-image/README.md

 your local user.

 To prevent this from happening, this image can be started with any user/group id.
-Using libnss_wrapper we then dynamically assign a username (`tg` by default) and groupname to your user inside the container.
+Using libnss_wrapper we then dynamically assign a username (`app` by default) and groupname to your user inside the container.
 As an example, see this command:

     docker run -it --user "$(id -u):$(id -g)" ghcr.io/tweedegolf/debian:stable bash

-When you run this command you should see a prompt logged in as the `tg` user.
+When you run this command you should see a prompt logged in as the `app` user.
 This user should have an effective user id and group id that is the same as the host system user you started the command from.